albertattard/what-is-race-condition-and-how-to-prevent-it/README.md

             }
 ```

 The intrinsic lock on the object instance now spans over both actions together and thus prevents a thread from entering this region before the previous thread finishes.
-This solution addresses the Race Condition as this solution prevents the states from being invalidated by another thread (as long as all threads make use of this approach).
+This solution addresses the race condition as this solution prevents the states from being invalidated by another thread (as long as all threads make use of this approach).

 The following example will never fail.